2016 Dental Insurance Benefits: Use or Lose

 - Yearly Maximum

-Most dental plans have an annual dollar max.
+Most group dental insurance plans have an annual dollar max.
 This is the maximum dollar amount a dental plan will pay toward the cost of dental care within a specific benefit period (usually January through December).
 The patient is personally responsible for paying costs above the annual maximum.

 This amount varies by insurance company and usually renews every year.
 If you have unused benefits, these will not rollover.